garden-io/garden/docs/using-garden/tasks.md

 The `exec` module type runs tasks locally in your shell.
 By default, the `exec` module type executes tasks in the Garden build directory (under `.garden/build/<module-name>`).
 By setting `local: true`, the tasks are executed in the module source directory instead.

+### Kubernetes and Helm Modules

+Because a Kubernetes or Helm module can contain any number of Kubernetes resources, a `serviceResource` needs to be specified to determine the pod spec for the task pod.
+You can see the whole pod spec used in the reference docs for [kubernetes](https://docs.garden.io/reference/module-types/kubernetes#tasks-.resource) and [helm modules](https://docs.garden.io/reference/module-types/helm#tasks-.resource).
+Please note that the `startupProbe`, `livenessProbe` and `readinessProbe` are stripped from your pod spec.
+Health checks for your application might fail when the container is used for testing because the main process usually running in that container is replaced by the task command.

 ## Further Reading

 For full task configuration by module type, please take a look at our [reference docs](../reference/module-types/README.md).